Nandaka/PixivUtil2/readme.md

   Codec to be used for encoding webm, default is using `libwebp`.
 - webpparam

-  Parameter to be used to encode webm. default is `lossless 0 -q:v 90 -loop 0 -vsync 2 -r 999`
+  Parameter to be used to encode webp. default is `lossless 0 -q:v 90 -loop 0 -vsync 2 -r 999`

 ## [Ugoira]